K-12

 Physics 545- Nonlinear Optics

-A course of study will be posted here in Spring 2010 that parallels a new Nonlinear Optics (Physics 545) class that is being developed in the Department of Physics and Astronomy at Washington State University.
+A course in Nonlinear Optics (Physics 545) was taught in the Department of Physics and Astronomy at Washington State University in the spring of 2010.

-Software that will be used in this course
+Click here for software that was used in this course